A Quick Guide To Post Office Monthly Income Scheme

 Monthly Income Scheme (MIS) is an investment scheme of Indian postal service.
 It promises the investor guaranteed returns at 8.5% per annum in the form of fixed monthly income.
-Seasoned investors consider MIS to be one of the smartest investment options to park funds as it gives you three merits – keeps your capital intact, yields better returns than debt instruments and assures a fixed monthly income.
+Seasoned investors consider MIS to be one of the smartest investment plans to park funds as it gives you three merits – keeps your capital intact, yields better returns than debt instruments and assures a fixed monthly income.

 Urban investors are often reluctant to make an investment in POMIS.
 It looks very old world but so as you know it was the post office, that introduced banking services in India and is still the largest banking service provider in the country.
 Being administered by the Ministry of Finance, it boasts of far greater credibility than any other form of investment.

 Key Features of Post Office Monthly Income Scheme